 - April 10, 2019

-Manufacturing companies across the globe are embracing the Industry 4.0 revolution, with the implementation of disruptive technologies.
-Smart manufacturing leverages one, or a combination of such technologies to support existing practices in the shop floor, and drive adoption of new automated industry practices.
+Manufacturing companies across the globe are embracing the Industry 4.0 revolution with the implementation of disruptive technologies.
+Smart manufacturing leverages one or a combination of such technologies to support existing practices on the shop floor and drive the adoption of new automated industry practices.

-In a previous blog we looked at five disruptive smart manufacturing trends that will make a mark in 2019.
+In a previous blog, we looked at five disruptive smart manufacturing trends that will mark 2019.
 You can read about them here.
 Here are five more trends that manufacturers need to look out for in the coming months.

 1. AI will foster better decision-making

 In the manufacturing industry, Artificial Intelligence (AI) will contribute immensely by providing real-time data (retrieved from sensors), which can be used in tandem with legacy data to optimize production and maintenance processes.
 By aiding manufacturers to predict trends, AI allows for better planning and execution.
-Modern supply chains generate a huge amount of data, which, when used with AI and Machine Learning (ML) algorithms, can be leveraged to optimize manufacturing processes.
+Modern supply chains generate a huge amount of data, which can be leveraged to optimize manufacturing processes when used with AI and Machine Learning (ML) algorithms.

 2. Additive manufacturing will by-pass the assembly line